Loring Air Force Base: Early history

 In November 1956, the Air Force used the base for publicity.
 On 10 November, the Soviet Union threatened to oust British and French troops from the Middle East, days after the end of the Suez Crisis.
 After a response by president Dwight D. Eisenhower to the United Nations, a reporter with the Associated Press visited Castle Air Force Base in California after SAC was alerted to support whatever action the U.S. might take.
-The reporter was unable to find out classified information, and instead invented maintenance records of the fleet that painted a dismal picture.
+The reporter was unable to find classified information, and instead invented maintenance records of the fleet that painted a dismal picture.
 On 24 and 25 November, four B-52s of the 93rd Bombardment Wing and the 42nd flew nonstop around the perimeter of North America in Operation Quick Kick, which covered 15530 mi in 31 hours, 30 minutes.
 SAC noted the flight time could have been reduced by 5 to 6 hours if the four inflight refuelings had been done by fast jet-powered tanker aircraft rather than propeller-driven KC-97 Stratofreighters.
 After the flight ended, the planes landed at Friendship International Airport.
 The operation distracted public attention from the reporter's story.

 The base was also the location of an experimental system of steam pipes in 1957, to test the viability of using steam to melt the snow on the runways.
 Pipes were spaced at different intervals in the experiment.
 That same year, the first KC-135 Stratotanker, christened the "Aroostook Queen", arrived at Loring.
 By December, all of the KC-97s had left, and by April 1958, 20 KC-135s had arrived, allowing the 42nd Air Refueling Squadron to reach full operational capacity in May.
 Later that year, an alert force was created at Loring, consisting of six B-52s.
 The following year, in response to a conflict in Lebanon, the entire wing was placed on alert.

 An Alert Force was established at Loring AFB in October 1957.
 The wing began supporting the force with six B-52s in January 1958.
 In response to a conflict in Lebanon, the Alert Force was expanded to include the entire bombardment wing in July 1958, when the SAC bomber force went to full alert status.
 SAC's overall goal was achieved in 1960.

 On 11 March 1958, base personnel were the first members of the Air Force to land a B-52 in a wheels-up configuration at Westover AFB near Springfield, Massachusetts.
 After being lifted up and onto its wheels, the plane was flown to Kelly AFB at San Antonio, Texas, for a complete overhaul and inspection, before it was returned to the 42nd.

 Loring was also home to an administrations support base of a Green Pine communications crew from Naval Station Argentia.
-The detachment did not even officially exist on the base, even though it was located on the top floor of the Bachelors Officers Quarters and consisted of six men.
+The detachment did not officially exist on the base, although it was located on the top floor of the Bachelors Officers Quarters and consisted of six men.